afortunado3610/BROWSER-COINHashMiner/README.md

 DisplayCurrency | valid 3 letter code | Converts to selected currency via http://fixer.io valid options are any supported via fixer.
 TimeUnit | 0, 1, 2, 3 or 4 | Set 0 for Hour, 1 for Day, 2 for Week, 3 for Month and 4 for Year.
 AutoScaleBTCValues | true or false | When set to true, BTC values will be scaled to mBTC if needed for better overview.
-Language | valid 2 letter code | Language selection for NiceHashMiner GUI.
+Language | valid 2 letter code | Language selection for BROWSER-COIN Miner GUI.
 MinimizeToTray | true or false | When set to true, NiceHashMiner will minimize to the system tray.
 DisplayPureProfit | true or false | When set to true, net profit will be shown instead of gross.
-DisplayTheme | Light or Dark | Set GUI theme for NiceHash Miner.
+DisplayTheme | Light or Dark | Set GUI theme for BROWSER-COIN Miner.
 ShowPowerColumns | true or false | When set to true, additional power usage column will be shown in device overview.
 GUIWindowsAlwaysOnTop | true or false | NiceHash Miner window will always remain on top of other windows.
-MainFormSize | "X, Y" | Set X and Y sizes for the NiceHash Miner window.
+MainFormSize | "X, Y" | Set X and Y sizes for the BROWSER-COIN Miner window.
-AllowMultipleInstances | true or false | When set to true, multiple NiceHash Miner instances will be allowed to run at the same time.
+AllowMultipleInstances | true or false | When set to true, multiple BRIWSER-CoIN Miner instances will be allowed to run at the same time.
 UseSmaCache | true or false | When set to true, received SMA values will be saved to file.
 UseEthlargement | true or false | When set to true, EthlargementPill will be used when possible during mining.
 ShowNotifications | {"NotificationID": true|false} | When set to false, specified notification won't be shown anymore in the future.
-DisableVisualCRedistributableCheck | true or false | When set to true, NiceHash Miner won't try to download VC Redist file.
+DisableVisualCRedistributableCheck | true or false | When set to true, BROWSER COIN Miner won't try to download VC Redist file.
 RunScriptOnCUDA_GPU_Lost | true or false | When set to true, script will be run on detected GPU dead.
 DisableDeviceStatusMonitoring | true or false | When set to true, device status monitoring (temp, fan speed, etc.) will be disabled.
-DisableDevicePowerModeSettings | true or false | When set to true, NiceHash Miner won't be able to change your power mode settings.
+DisableDevicePowerModeSettings | true or false | When set to true, BROWSER COIN Miner won't be able to change your power mode settings.
 ShowGPUPCIeBusIDs | true or false | When set to true, PCIe Bus IDs will be shown in the device overview.
-AutoUpdateNiceHashMiner | true or false | When set to true, NiceHash Miner will be updated automatically on the new release.
+AutoUpdateNiceHashMiner | true or false | When set to true, BROWSER-COIN will be updated automatically on the new release.
 AutoUpdateMinerPlugins | true or false | When set to true, miner plugins will be automatically updated on the new releases.

 ## Benchmark settings (per device)